Please observe social distancing practices when visiting the grounds

 The Museum’s outdoor sculpture collection of nearly 40 pieces by 24 sculptors, is located throughout its 145 acres of fields, woods, ponds, and formal gardens.
 With sculpture created over the past 100 years, from 1913 to 2018.

 Help us preserve the art for future generations.
-We kindly ask that you refrain from touching, climbing, or leaning against the sculptures.
+Please refrain from touching, climbing, sitting, standing or leaning against the sculptures.

 Arboretum and Trails

 The museum’s living collections are found on its 145 acres, officially known as the William Cullen Bryant Preserve, and include an arboretum, nature trails, a native plant garden, and a formal garden.
 The land has a long history.
 It owes its unique and varied topographical features to the glacier that receded from here more than 10,000 years ago, leaving behind hills and ravines, ponds and boulders.
 The Manhasset Indians were its earliest recorded inhabitants, and the 17th and 18th centuries brought Dutch and English settlers and farmers.
 In the 19th century it became William Cullen Bryant’s Upland Farm and then a country estate in the late 1890s, before finally becoming a museum and preserve open to the public in 1969.

 Image: The pond located across the field behind the Mansion in Autumn reflects changing foliage and Allen Bertoldi’s “Wood Duck”, 1979

 The property is still a lush and varied landscape with fine specimen trees including Tulip tree, American beech, oak, hickory, and maple, a collection of conifers, steep forested ravines, old fields in various stages of succession, reclaimed native grass meadows, well maintained grass fields, and gardens.
 It is also home to a number of birds and mammals, including great horned owls, hawks, deer, fox, rabbits, and chipmunks.